-On June 18, a post on X appeared to expose a Russian troll account whose credits for using GPT-40 had expired.
-The post quickly went viral.
-Our investigation showed that this post was a hoax which could not have come from our models.
+On June 18, a post on X appeared to expose a Russian troll account whose credits for using a hoax which could not have come from our models.
 However, earlier posts made by the same X account were generated using our models, apparently in an attempt to bait controversy.
 This activity likely originated in the United States.
-After further investigation, we banned this OpenAl account; public reporting shows that the X account has also been suspended.
+After further investigation, we banned this OpenAI account; public reporting shows that the X account has also been suspended.